 |Gaming (50% brightness)||0h 45min|

 In terms of audio, there are 2x 2.5W speakers powered by Nahimic 3 software and is Hi-Res certified.
-The sound quality is of decent quality but as with most gaming laptops, we recommend using a headset.
+The sound is of decent quality but as with most gaming laptops, we recommend using a headset.

 Most of the performance and display settings can be controlled via the MSI Dragon Center.
 With MSI Dragon Center, you can monitor and optimize your system performance, change user profiles, switch between display color modes, adjust charging preferences and more.